Austenasia

 The Empire of Austenasia is a micronation founded in 2008 in the United Kingdom.
 Operating under a constitutional monarchy, it consists of dozens of properties that have declared themselves independent under the leadership of a house in the London Borough of Sutton.

 Drawing from the medieval idea of Translatio imperii, Austenasia claims to be a successor of the Roman Empire (specifically its later Christian phase) and has increasingly adopted Roman-themed elements such as Consuls and a Senate.
 Christianity was declared Austenasia's official religion in 2017.

 History

-Wrythe, the capital of Austenasia, is a house in Carshalton, London.

-Austenasia was founded on 20 September 2008 by Jonathan Austen (born 1994), a student, and his father Terry Austen (born 1961), a security guard turned gardener.
+Austenasia was founded on 20 September 2008 by Jonathan Austen (born 1994), a student, and his father, Terry Austen (born 1961), a security guard turned gardener.
 After sending a declaration of independence for their house in Carshalton to their local Member of Parliament, Tom Brake, Terry was named Emperor and Jonathan was named Prime Minister.
-Terry abdicated in February 2010, and was succeeded by Emperor Esmond III, who after a "civil war" and various internal disputes was replaced by a new leader, Declan MacDonagh, in December later that year.
+Terry abdicated in February 2010, and was succeeded by Emperor Esmond III, who, after a "civil war" and various internal disputes, was replaced by a new leader, Declan MacDonagh, in December of that year.
 Having initially received no reply to their declaration of independence, Jonathan met with Tom Brake MP in May 2011, who contacted Foreign Secretary William Hague to enquire on Jonathan's behalf about the criteria by which the UK recognises new states.